maxime-esa/asn1scc/README.md

 ## Under Windows

 If you are working under Windows, you need a version of Visual Studio with support for F# .
-Main development is done with Visual Studio 2012, but you can probably also use the older versions of the IDEs with the appropriate F# plugins (published by Microsoft).

 Just open Asn1.sln and build the 'Asn1f2' project.

 ## Under Linux / OSX

 1. Make sure you have installed the mono development tools.
 We have successfully built the compiler with versions of the tools from Debian Jessie (as of 2014/09):

+    ```
     $ mono -V
-    Mono JIT compiler version 3.2.8 (Debian 3.2.8+dfsg-7) Copyright (C) 2002-2014 Novell, Inc, Xamarin Inc and Contributors. www.mono-project.com
+    Mono JIT compiler version 3.2.8 (Debian 3.2.8+dfsg-7)
+    Copyright (C) 2002-2014 Novell, Inc, Xamarin Inc and Contributors. www.mono-project.com